dinsmoro/GRITI/README.md

 **GRITI** has been tested with Python 3.7, so later versions should work and earlier Python 3 versions may work.
 Python 2 probably won't work.

-**GRITI** has only been tested with Windows 10, and some path stuff may not be properly setup to work in all instances (among other stuff, I'm sure).
+**GRITI** has only been tested with Windows 10, and paths may not be properly be setup to work in all instances (among other things, I'm sure).
 [Raise an issue](https://github.com/dinsmoro/GRITI/issues/new) on this repo to let me know if any issues arise from other OSes.

 **GRITI** is still under some construction (like the Basemap to Cartopy conversion) and some functions may not work as-is.
 [Raise an issue](https://github.com/dinsmoro/GRITI/issues/new) on this repo to let me know about it.